-- Adaptational Wimp: And how!
-In the anime, his base form was powerful enough to keep up with Vegito Blue using the base Kaio-Ken state.
-His manga counterpart was shown having to use Super Saiyan against him, before turning into a Golden Great Ape, and even than, Vegito was able to keep up with him.
-In addition, in the anime, he easily defeated Toppo even after he used his God of Destruction form, whereas in the manga, Toppo was able to fight evenly with him in Super Saiyan form.
-While still quite strong, he's roughly 500 times weaker in the manga!
+- Adaptational Wimp: In the game and the anime, Cumber easily defeated Toppo even after he used his God of Destruction form, whereas in the manga Toppo was able to fight evenly with him in Super Saiyan form.

-- Always Someone Better: The only character so far to have actually bested Vegito in combat.
-Xeno Vegito on the other hand...
+- Always Someone Better: The only character so far to have actually bested Vegito in combat in the anime.
+Xeno Vegito on the other hand

 - Ancient Evil: He's an ancient Saiyan who was brought back via Fu.